 Now that all the components are in place, it's time to combine front panel and PCB.
 Make sure all inserted components are standing up straight and carefully place the front panel onto the PCB, keeping both of them parallel to each other and making sure all the components find their way through the holes.
 The spacers behind the touchpad screws need to go through the holes on the PCB.
-Don't worry about the two 5-pin headers at this time.
+Don't worry about the two 5-pin headers at this time, they will be inserted later.
 Once everything fits together neatly, secure RV1 to RV6 with nuts from the top.
 Flip everything over and attach the 5 remaining brass nuts to the 5 spacers protruding through the PCB.
-Tighten them well, as they make electrical contacts, but be careful: Right next to them are some very small SMD components that are easily damaged, so do not push your wrench or pliers down towards the PCB while securing the nuts!
+Tighten them well, as they make electrical contacts, but be careful not to damage any SMD components while securing the nuts!

 Place the front panel face down onto some sort of support on the sides.
 If you're building the desktop version, you can simply lay it face down into the case.
 This is to make sure that all Thonkiconn sockets will sit close to the front panel.
-Now solder all pins on the Thonkiconn sockets and switches, but do not solder any pins on the pots, LEDs or 5-pin headers yet!
+Now solder all pins on the Thonkiconn sockets and switches, but do not solder any pins on the pots or LEDs yet!
 While soldering, pay close attention to those areas that have a high concentration of SMD parts.
 There is always enough space to solder the pins even with a standard tip, but care must be taken not to accidentally move the iron and desolder, move or damage an SMD part.